-So, I sat down with my son and daughter some time ago and planned on explaining needing and wanting to them.
-This explaining needing and wanting to my kids' post is how I did it.
+The background: Some time ago, I sat down with my son and daughter and planned on explaining needing and wanting to them.
+This explains the need and desire for my kids' posts, which is how I did it.

-I first explained to them the difference between “needing” and “wanting” to keep items.
+I first explained the difference between “needing” and “wanting” to keep items.

-“Wanting” is wishing to keep something because there was a connection to it in the past.
-For example, wanting to keep a doll because their aunt gave it to them.
-But, they have not played with it recently, or it is no longer their favorite and it is stuffed in a box stored away somewhere decaying.
+“Wanting” is wishing to keep something because of a past connection to it.
+For example, they want to keep a doll because their aunt gave it to them.
+But they have not played with it recently, or it is no longer their favorite and stuffed in a box stored away somewhere decaying.
 They won't need to replace these items.

-“Needing” is when items that they use more frequently and will use in the future; like, their toothbrush, their school clothes, their reference books or school supplies.
+“Needing” is when items like toothbrushes, school clothes, reference books, or school supplies are used more frequently and will be used in the future.
 Usually, when these items get worn or used up, they will most likely replace them.

-I decided to explain needing and wanting to the kids in very simple terms as I described it above.
+As I described above, I decided to explain needing and wanting to the kids in very simple terms.
 This helped them be less anxious about the process.
 Since children look to their feelings first when deciding to keep an item, I decided to help them group items from bins in the back of the closet or items stored in another room.
-This way, the emotional attachment wasn't as clear since they haven't seen the toy recently.
+This way, the emotional attachment wasn't as clear since they hadn't seen the toy recently.

 It was time to jump right in and start purging!
 I was so excited!